MMN3003/knowledge/srx/quarter/Potential Q2 2026.md

 SOLUTION: By integrating data and remove useless data we can create bi reports that provide perfect sight of system current state and let managers and financials make decisions to align business .

-DURATION: 2 weeks(automation)/ 3 weeks

 RESOURCES:  1 bd + 2 be  + 1 fe + 1 QA
+DURATION: 3 weeks + 3 days
 ### Warehouse core
 RESOURCES:   2 be + 1 QA

+DURATION: 2 weeks
 ### crypto gateway data fetch
 RESOURCES:  1 bd + 2 be  + 1 QA
+DURATION: 1 weeks
 ### Bi panel
 RESOURCES:   1 be  + 1 QA
+DURATION: 3 days
 ## Rewrite Algo bot Service
 GOAL: Market making bots should not have large amount of loss.
 We should be able to config each side(sell, buy) seperately